pangeo-fish/pangeo-fish/publication/paper.md

 # Key Features of pangeo-fish

 **pangeo-fish** is a Python software that handles the entire pipeline for reconstructing fish trajectories given sensor records and a reference data, and visualizing the results.
-The key features of **pangeo-fish** are its trivial API that follows each stage of the pipeline, and its scalability abilities, which includes parallel computation and streamlined remote data fetching.
+The key features of **pangeo-fish** are its simple API that follows each stage of the pipeline, and its scalability, which includes parallel computation and streamlined remote data fetching.

 ## Pre-processing